Berwick Bridge

 Berwick Bridge, also known as the Old Bridge, spans the River Tweed in Berwick-upon-Tweed, Northumberland, England.
 The current structure is a Grade I listed stone bridge built between 1611 and 1624.

 History

 Prior to the construction of the stone bridge, the crossing was served by a series of wooden bridges. which were variously destroyed by flooding and military action.
 James Burrell became Surveyor of Works of the town in 1604, making him responsible for maintenance of the bridge.
 He was previously also occupied on the fortifications around Berwick before James VI and I ascended the throne of England, rendering them redundant.

+Burrell was directed by Sir William Bowyer to make estimates for repairing the bridge in June 1607, after damage attributed to an underwater earthquake.
+Bowyer involved two Aldermen of Berwick and wrote to Robert Cecil, 1st Earl of Salisbury of his distrust of Burrell, because of the historic corruption and abuse in the military works.
+Burrell noted that the 140 yard long timber portion of the existing bridge, which was 30 years old, should be rebuilt.
+New timber could come from Chopwell Woods.
+Stone from an old pier and tower could be reused.
+Burrell thought there was "no surety of long safety" for the structure.